bloomberg/chromium.bb/tools/binary_size/README.txt

   * The Java code assumes that the library file is within a Chromium release directory.
 This limits it to Chromium-based binaries only.
-  * The Java code has a hack to accurately identify the source of ICU data within the Chromium source tree due to missing symbols in the ICU ASM output.
+  * The Java code has a hack to accurately identify the source of ICU data within the Chromium source tree due to missing size information in the ICU ASM output in some build variants.
-  * The Python script assumes that arm-based and mips-based nm/addr2line binaries exist in ../../third_party.
+  * The Python script assumes that arm-based and mips-based nm/addr2line binaries exist in ../../third_party/android_tools/ndk/toolchains.
 This is true only when dealing with Android and again limits the tool to Chromium-based binaries.
   * The Python script uses build system variables to construct the classpath for running the Java code.
   * The Javascript code in the HTML report Assumes code lives in Chromium for